signalapp/ringrtc/BUILDING.md

 #### Electron Dependencies

-Install the expected version of Node.jswhich can be found in src/node/.nvmrc.
+Install the expected version of Node.js which can be found in src/node/.nvmrc.
 You can use [nvm](https://github.com/nvm-sh/nvm) or just manually install the corresponding version.
 Make sure you have node and npm installed.

-Then install Yarn (if not already):

-    npm install --global yarn

 ##### MacOS